• Sign In

 • Geographic Anchors

-How a small number of mapped fog oases and habitat corridors serve as ecological reference points.
-Anchors provide a practical framework for understanding provenance, comparing populations, and interpreting morphology without reducing diversity to isolated dots on a map.
+How mapped fog oases and habitat corridors serve as ecological reference points for understanding provenance, comparing populations, and interpreting morphology.

 • Care